Skip to content

 Compliance Context

 FCA-authorised AISP (Account Information Service Provider) and PISP (Payment Initiation Service Provider) under firm reference 793171.
 PSD2-passported across the entire EEA through TrueLayer's Irish entity, which gives operators a single regulatory relationship rather than country-by-country licensing.
 ISO 27001 certified for information security management.
-Every transaction requires Strong Customer Authentication at the player's own bank — typically biometric (face ID, fingerprint) or banking-app push notification — which is PSD2's strongest fraud prevention layer.
+Every transaction requires Strong Customer Authentication at the player's own bank, typically biometric (face ID, fingerprint) or banking-app push notification, which is PSD2's strongest fraud prevention layer.
 No card data ever transits the platform because there are no card numbers involved.
 Signup+ provides automated bank-sourced KYC for AML compliance.
-Internal risk engine flags velocity and device anomalies.
-No third-party fraud vendor in the stack — security is structural to the open banking model rather than bolted on.
+An internal risk engine flags velocity and device anomalies.
+There is no third-party fraud vendor in the stack, since security is structural to the open banking model rather than bolted on.
 For gambling licensing, TrueLayer supports operators licensed under UKGC, MGA, Swedish (SGA), German (GGL), Dutch (KSA) and Irish frameworks.
 No public enforcement actions or regulatory fines on the record.

 About TrueLayer: Company Background